Prince of Persia: Film adaptation

+Lego

 Lego Prince of Persia was released by The Lego Group in 2010, as part of the company's strategy to produce sets based on Disney properties.
-Based on the feature film, Lego released six sets within the theme, as well as a short animated movie, before discontinuing it.
+Based on the feature film, Lego released six sets within the theme, as well as a short animated film, before discontinuing it.

 Reception

 Awards

-The success of the Prince of Persia series resulted in Guinness World Records awarding the series 6 world records in the Guinness World Records: Gamer's Edition 2008.
+The success of the Prince of Persia series resulted in Guinness World Records awarding the series six world records in the Guinness World Records: Gamer's Edition 2008.
 These records include First Motion-Capture Animation in a Video Game and Highest Rated Platformer on PS2 and Xbox.

 Impact and legacy

-South Korean singer-songwriter Kim Kwang-Jin released the song "Magic Castle", with lyrics inspired from the storyline of the original Prince of Persia.
+South Korean singer-songwriter Kim Kwang-Jin released the song 'Magic Castle', with lyrics inspired from the storyline of the original Prince of Persia.

 In 1992, Russian author Victor Pelevin wrote a book called A Werewolf Problem in Central Russia and Other Stories, in which there is a short story called "Prince of Gosplan".
 The story is greatly influenced by the game; the main hero of the story lives in a mixed reality of the real world and video games and identifies himself as Prince of Persia.
 He tries to understand if his life is real or if he is just seeing it on a computer display.

 The feel of the gameplay in Tomb Raider was intended to evoke that of the original Prince of Persia.

 The Assassin's Creed series originated out of ideas for a sequel for Prince of Persia: The Sands of Time.
 Its critical and financial success led Ubisoft to request Ubisoft Montreal to develop a sequel, aiming for the Xbox 360 and PlayStation 3.
 The Ubisoft Montreal team decided on taking the gameplay from The Sands of Time into an open world approach, taking advantage of the improved processing power to render larger spaces and crowds.
 Narratively, the team wanted to move away from the Prince being someone next in line for the throne but to have to work for it; combined with research into secret societies led them to focus on the Assassins, heavily borrowing from the novel Alamut.
 They developed a narrative where the player would control an Assassin that served as a bodyguard for a non-playable Prince, leading them to call this game Prince of Persia: Assassin.
 The "Animus" device allowed them to explain certain facets of gameplay, such as accounting when the player fails a mission, in the same way they had done in The Sands of Time.